Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Proofs for Main Results in Section

 \subsection{Outline}

 We first state two lemmas at the core of our proofs in Section~\ref{subsub:prelim}.
 Lemma~\ref{lemma:catoni} appears in many forms in the proofs of the PAC-Bayes bounds~\citep{cat2007,alquier2021user}.
-For convenience, we use here the version stated in~\citep{catoni2017dimension,zhivotovskiy2021dimension}.
-Lemma~\ref{lemma:rio} is Rio's version of Hoeffding's inequality~\citep{rio2000inegalites} for weakly dependent random variables:
+For convenience, we use the version stated in~\citep{catoni2017dimension,zhivotovskiy2021dimension}.
+Lemma~\ref{lemma:rio} is Rio's version of Hoeffding's inequality~\citep{rio2000inegalites} for weakly dependent random variables, that we applied to matrices.

 Then, we prove Theorem~\ref{thm:main} in Section~\ref{subsub:proof:main}.
-To do so, we essentially follow the techniques developed in~\citep{catoni2017dimension,zhivotovskiy2021dimension}.
+We essentially follow the techniques developed in~\citep{catoni2017dimension,zhivotovskiy2021dimension}.
 However, both these studies rely on exponential inequalities for independent random variables.
-Instead, we use Rio's inequality, which requires the boundedness assumption.
+Therefore, we use Rio's inequality, which requires the boundedness assumption.

-Then, in Section~\ref{subsub:truncation}, we introduce a truncation function that transforms unbounded matrices into bounded ones.
+In Section~\ref{subsub:truncation}, we introduce a truncation function that transforms unbounded matrices into bounded ones.
 We thus apply Theorem~\ref{thm:main} to the truncated matrices.
-Then, we control the effect of the truncation function to prove Corollary~\ref{cor:standard}.
+We then control the effect of the truncation function to prove Corollary~\ref{cor:standard}.

+We mention that we have developed the proof to deal with dependent matrices.
+For the case with independent matrices, the tools developed in \citep{catoni2017dimension,zhivotovskiy2021dimension} can be used.
+However, their proofs rely strongly on the independence property, which is why we needed to introduce new arguments for dependent matrices.